 Students usually arrive by dinner time on opening night.
-The opening night banquet is followed by programming for students and meetings for sponsors.
-Four days of competitions, speaker sessions and outings follow.
-At least two award ceremonies are held before students leave the last morning.
-Students are housed four to a room and sponsors, two to a room.
-Sponsors have the option of paying for a single room.
-Meals, rooms, testing, t-shirts, and outing costs are covered by a single registration fee.
+The opening night ceremony is followed by programming for students and meetings for sponsors.
+Four days of competitions, speaker sessions, and outings follow.
+At least two award ceremonies are held before students leave on the last morning.
+Meals, testing, t-shirts, and outing costs are covered by a single registration fee.
 Conventions are usually held in July.
 Information about this year's convention can be found in the convention packet online.

 Each convention includes meetings of the Student Delegate Assembly, with each attending chapter electing a delegate.
-The assembly discusses ideas and projects for the improvement of Mu Alpha Theta, and then takes recommendations to the Governing Council.
+The assembly discusses ideas and projects for the improvement of Mu Alpha Theta and then takes recommendations to the Governing Council.
 For example, the Student Delegate Assembly initiated a change in the alignment of the four Mu Alpha Theta geographical regions and decided on a sponsor award to be given at national conventions.

 They wrote the guidelines for the award.
 Also, the officers of the assembly (president, vice-president, secretary, and parliamentarian) act in an advisory capacity to the Governing Council during the school year following the convention.
 New officers for the coming year are elected during this time also.
 The Student Delegate Assembly By-Laws document is available online.